deltachat/deltachat-pages/en/help.md

 to send anonymous usage statistics.

 You can turn it on and off at
-"Settings -> Advanced -> Send statistics do Delta Chat's developers".
+**Settings → Advanced → Send statistics to Delta Chat's developers**.

 When you turn it on,
 weekly statistics will be automatically sent to a bot.